 Grass Room’s courtyard is an intimate setting for less than 75 guests and is scalable for seated live performances for up to 150 guests (on benches and patio sofas we’ve designed and built).
 DJ sound equipment, mixing board and lighting systems help transform this courtyard with softly lit palm trees beneath a night sky, the perfect environment for dancing and lounging.

 Ocean Dining Room

 Grass Room’s Courtyard flows into the Ocean Dining Room through 18-foot tall, uncommonly shaped archways built from the original building’s deconstructed bow truss ceilings and topped with stained glass.
-On the dining room’s original brick walls you’ll find handmade clay and seaweed murals (literal impressions of kelp fronds harvested from Santa Monica beaches).
-Carved totemic sea creatures by Ivan Mora oversee the space; the effect is a loosely aquatic, otherworldly setting.
+On the dining room’s original brick walls you’ll find handmade clay and seaweed murals (literal impressions of kelp fronds collected from the Santa Monica beach shoreline).
+Carved totemic sea creatures by Ivan Lee Mora oversee the space; the effect is a loosely aquatic, otherworldly setting.

 Back Alley Lounge